-In addition, the following crimes are also considered hate crimes when motivated in whole or in part by the offender's bias against one of the groups named above under the Clery Act:
+In addition, the following crimes are also considered hate crimes under the Clery Act:

-- Larceny-Theft is the unlawful taking, carrying, leading, or riding away of property from the possession or constructive possession of another.
+Larceny-Theft is the unlawful taking, carrying, leading, or riding away of property from the possession or constructive possession of another.
 (Larceny and theft mean the same thing in the UCR.)
-Constructive possession is the condition in which a person does not have physical custody or possession, but is in a position to exercise dominion or control over a thing. - Simple Assault is an unlawful physical attack by one person upon another where neither the offender displays a weapon, nor the victim suffers obvious severe or aggravated bodily injury involving apparent broken bones, loss of teeth, possible internal injury, severe laceration, or loss of consciousness. - Intimidation is to unlawfully place another person in reasonable fear of bodily harm through the use of threatening words and/or other conduct, but without displaying a weapon or subjecting the victim to actual physical attack. - Destruction/Damage/Vandalism of Property is to willfully or maliciously destroy, damage, deface, or otherwise injure real or personal property without the consent of the owner or the person having custody or control of it.
+Constructive possession is the condition

+- in which a person does not have physical custody or possession, but is in a position to exercise dominion or control over a thing. - Simple Assault is an unlawful physical attack by one person upon another where neither the offender displays a weapon, nor the victim suffers obvious severe or aggravated bodily injury involving apparent broken bones, loss of teeth, possible internal injury, severe laceration, or loss of consciousness. - Intimidation is to unlawfully place another person in reasonable fear of bodily harm through the use of threatening words and/or other conduct, but without displaying a weapon or subjecting the victim to actual physical attack. - Destruction/Damage/Vandalism of Property is to willfully or maliciously destroy, damage, deface, or otherwise injure real or personal property without the consent of the owner or the person having custody or control of it.